ciao-project/ciao/ciao-controller/README.md

 ```

 Copy the controller_cert.pem and controller_key.pem files to your
 controller node.
-You can use the same location where you will be storing
+You can use the same location where you will be
-your controller binary (ciao-controller).
+building/running your controller binary (ciao-controller).

 ### Usage